-5 4.2 Feature calculation
+4.2 Feature calculation

-Although it is possible to use the raw seismic data as input for the hidden Markov model, we used a compressed form of it, so called features.
+Although it is possible to use the raw seismic data as input for the hidden Markov model, we used a compressed form of it, so-called features.
 Several features can be calculated representing different aspects of the time series such as spectral, temporal or polarization characteristics.
 The representation of the seismic signals by features is more adequate to highlight differences between diverse event types.
 Since we used single component geophones, we only used spectral and temporal features.
-Based on preliminary analysis, we used the features listed below.
+Based on preliminary analysis, we used the following features:

-- Central frequency
+- central frequency

-- Dominant frequency
+- dominant frequency

-- Instantaneous bandwidth
+- instantaneous bandwidth

-- Instantaneous frequency
+- instantaneous frequency

-- 15 Cepstral coefficients
+- cepstral coefficients

-- Half-octave bands
+- half-octave bands.